Tilney St Lawrence: Governance

 Tilney St Lawrence is part of the electoral ward called St Lawrence.
 The population of this ward at the 2011 census was 2,467.

 Amenities

-The nearest railway station is at King's Lynn for the Fen Line which runs between King's Lynn and Cambridge.
+The nearest railway station is at Watlington Railway Station for the Fen Line which runs between King's Lynn and Cambridge.

 Saint Lawrence Parish Church

 This is a plain looking marshland church with the outside mainly rendered in concrete.
 The church was almost entirely rebuilt in 1846.
 It has a cruciform plan and a somewhat disproportionate appearance, the chancel being much higher than the rest of the church.
 The tower, though restored, is largely in its original decorated form.
 A plaque inside records that it was surmounted by a spire during the restoration, but this has now gone.
 The church has a plain marble font and a trefoiled piscina with an old credence shelf.
 The new transept incorporates two older arches.
 There is also a small proportion of the original screen remaining.